startbit96/rtgp-fluid-simulation/README.md

 - everything private that can be private?
 - save termination of the program if the shaders could no be loaded
 - add keys for scene switch depending on number of registered scenes
-- add the units for the sph related defines

 ## Dependencies